 The firmware allows to use the hoverboard motors up to 40km/h.
 For the Jabel this is not what we want.
 The Power of an motor can be used, to get either a higher top speed, as for the bobbycar, or to get a higher torque.
 As a higher torque would allow us to transport a higher load or simply transport the load better, as we can get more strength out of the motor, we will try to slightly increase the software current limit in the firmware.
 Depending on how you adjust the firmware, you can increase the power output of a motor from 250W to 800W.
 This does not only sound nice, but also brings risk with it.
-So keep in mind:

-add quote from spiderman
+So keep in mind: add guote from spiderman current.

-The danger here is, that we are working with electrical motors.
-A higher torque means a higher current.
 The only thing, which is limiting the current in the motor is the internal resistance, which is very small, and reverse voltage, when the motor is spinning.
 When the motor is not spinning or slowly spinning, we only have our small internal resistance, so a too high current will burn the motors.
 This is of course something we want to absolutely avoid.
 Another aspect of a high current, is that the battery, cables and mainboard need to be able to handle such an electrical load.